Luke2642/notes/README.md

 uv pip install flash-attn --no-build-isolation
 ```

-Building the latest Nunchaku backend from source "just works" too, as of August 2025:
+Building the latest Nunchaku backend from source "just works" too, and only takes a few minutes as of August 2025:

 ```
 git clone https://github.com/nunchaku-tech/nunchaku.git